 Home Automation Using the Internet of Things (IoT) – 2019

-What really would compel someone to actually develop a complete IoT-based home automation system?
+What really would compel someone to actually develop a product which is a complete IoT-based home automation system?
 Could it be the need to improve the safety of your home, could it be the desire to live a Jetson-like life that millennials always dreamt of.

 It is difficult to say, often, it is even more difficult to visualize the technology that is required to build a home automation platform.